 3. Learn To Beatmatch

-Yes, I know the tools available today make it possible to be a DJ without ever learning to beatmatch, but I still believe it’s an important skill to have.
+Yes, I know the industry standard tools available today, like Ableton live, etc., make it possible to be a DJ without ever learning to beatmatch, but I still believe it’s an important skill to have.
 Unfortunately, it’s not an easy one to master and it will take time.

 Similar to riding a bike, you will try and fail over and over again and then one day, you will just get it and wonder how it was ever possible that you couldn’t do it.

 The best way to begin beatmatching is to use two copies of the same track.
 Use a track you are very familiar with and preferably one that has a simple and clear drum pattern.

 Once you’ve got your music, it’s time to level up your skills with some live practice.

 Step 1 — Practice Cueing Up And Starting The Record